andyli/HaxeSummitUS2019Workshop/section2.md

 ## syntax, type system, and other building blocks

-Let's take a closer look to our `HelloWorld.hx` source code:
+Let's take a closer look at our `HelloWorld.hx` source code:

 ```haxe
 class HelloWorld {